Accepting PhD Students

 Biography

-Dr. Susmita Saha is the Research Fellow (Level-B) in Turner Institute of Brain and Mental Health, School of Psychological Sciences, Monash University.
+Dr. Susmita Saha is a distinguished Research Fellow at the Turner Institute of Brain and Mental Health, School of Psychological Sciences, Monash University.
 She is also working with the iBRAIN group, Department of Neuroscience.
 In this role, she is responsible for leading the analysis of human structural and susceptibility MRI in neurological diseases as part of TRACK-FA, a world-first, international multi-modal longitudinal neuroimaging study that aims to identify sensitive, clinical trial ready, neuroimaging biomarkers for Friedreich’s ataxia (FRDA).
+She is leading two other AI projects utilising TRACK-FA data, as a chief investigator.

-Prior to this, Dr. Susmita was a Postdoctoral Fellow of CSIRO (Commonwealth Scientific and Industrial Research Organisation) (2018-2021), responsible for the application of artificial intelligence techniques to facilitate very early diagnosis and thus earlier intervention and treatment for neurodevelopmental disorders in preterm infants, for a better outcome.
-She also worked as a Postdoctoral Researcher at IBM Research Australia during 2015-2017 with the Brain Inspired Computing team.
+Prior to this role, Dr. Susmita was a Postdoctoral Fellow of CSIRO (Commonwealth Scientific and Industrial Research Organisation) (2018-2021) and worked as a Postdoctoral Researcher at IBM Research Australia during 2015-2017 with the Brain Inspired Computing team.

 Expertise related to UN Sustainable Development Goals